思想无声,步履有迹

 Do you like dirty jokes?
 I used to.

-Back then, being told I was “like a boy” felt like a compliment.
+As a girl, being the one who could “get” the sexual puns, who could say them out loud before anyone else, made me feel witty, fearless—almost one of the guys.
+I didn’t tell jokes in a stand-up way, but I was always quick to pick up on innuendos, sexual wordplay, or any vaguely inappropriate moment.
+I’d point it out, laugh, and feel like I had won something—a tiny moment of social power.Back then, being told I was “like a boy” felt like a compliment.
 It meant I was cool, assertive, not uptight.
 The more fluent I was in the language of sex jokes, the more accepted I felt in male-dominated circles.
 I mistook it for being sharp, for being confident.
 But in hindsight, I was simply fluent in the grammar of patriarchy.Every “blushing giggle” from a girl, every “you’re so bad” directed at me, gave me a sense of control.
 I thought I was subverting stereotypes.
 But I was actually participating in them—enjoying the privilege of speaking the unspeakable, because I was mimicking male-coded humor.
 What I took as "humor" was often just a safe zone temporarily granted to me by a system that still punished other women for less.Over time, I started noticing something: the girls I joked with didn’t always laugh.
 Some smiled stiffly, some avoided eye contact, some stayed quiet.
 I began to see it not as camaraderie, but compliance.
 They weren’t playing along—they were tolerating me.
 And that realization changed everything.
 I started asking myself: Who gets to be funny, and who gets labeled vulgar?
 Who gets praised for being bold, and who gets shamed for being inappropriate?
 Humor is not neutral—it mirrors power.
 If your joke makes someone feel trapped, is it really a joke?
 If your “wit” relies on silence or discomfort, who is it serving?So when I saw the Maskpark incident unfold—when countless men filmed women in public under the guise of “content” and traded footage like trophies—I didn’t just ask “how could they?”

-It wasn’t about sex.
+I asked: “Why did they feel entitled to?”It wasn’t about sex.
 It was about recognition—by other men.
 It wasn’t private arousal—it was public initiation.
 A performance of belonging.
 An informal pledge: “I’m one of you.”
 And in that moment, I realized: the dirty jokes I once cracked weren’t far from this.
 They were rooted in the same logic—just softer, subtler.
 I wasn’t outside the system.
 I was complicit.
 When I understood that, I knew what I had to do.
 I had to amputate my phantom limb.The phantom limb is the imaginary extension of authority I once borrowed from patriarchal language.
 It gave me the illusion of power.

 But it was never mine.